Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • If your situation doesn’t require restriction, such as an intentionally open SSID (a Wi-Fi network without a password), then security doesn’t apply.
 In this case, any Wi-Fi standard or security level is a go.

-• If you need to keep your network private, WPA with AES encryption method is the minimum requirement, WPA2 or WPA3 is recommended.
-A replacement is necessary when the current router only supports WPA with TKIP and less secure protocols.
+• If you need to keep your network private, keep this in mind: WPA with AES encryption method is the minimum requirement, WPA2 is generally the norm, and WPA3 is required for all Wi-Fi 6E and newer devices.
+In this case, a replacement is generally recommended when the current router doesn’t support WPA2.

 Security on the Internet (WAN) side